keu/docs/astro/runtime-release-notes.md

 - Upgraded `astronomer-providers` to 1.16.0.
 See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1160-2023-05-19) for a complete list of changes.
 - Upgraded `openlineage-airflow` to 0.26.0.
 See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.26.0) for a complete list of changes.
 - Blocked the ability to pause the Monitoring DAG with the Airflow API.
 The Monitoring DAG is used by Astronomer to operate your Deployments and should not be paused.
-- Adds the Datadog provider.
-See the GitHub Provider Page on the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow-providers-datadog/versions/3.3.0).
+- Added the Datadog provider.
+See the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow-providers-datadog/versions/3.3.0) for more information on using the provider.

 ## Astro Runtime 8.2.0